Ph.D. Modern and Medieval Christian Thought, Yale University 1992

 - "Postmodern" Philosophy

 Educated at Princeton, Tübingen, Rome, and Yale, Rogers taught at Yale College and Divinity School, Shaw University Divinity School, St. Anselm College, and, from 1993 to 2005, at the University of Virginia, where for several years he chaired the Program in Theology, Ethics, and Culture.
 All eight of his finished Ph.D. students have had full-time employment in colleges or universities, six tenure-track.
 In 2002-03, he was the Eli Lilly Visiting Associate Professor of Christian Thought and Practice in the Religion Department at Princeton University.
-He has held fellowships or residencies from the Fulbright Commission, the Mellon Foundation, the National Humanities Center, the Lilly Foundation, the Center of Theological Inquiry at Princeton Seminary, the Center for the Study of Religion at Princeton University, and Tantur Ecumenical Research Institute in Jerusalem.
-He is author or editor of five books and some thirty-five articles and translations.
-He joined the UNCG faculty in 2005
+He has held fellowships or residencies from the Fulbright Commission, the Mellon Foundation, the National Humanities Center, the Lilly Foundation, the Center of Theological Inquiry at Princeton Seminary (twice), the Center for the Study of Religion at Princeton University, Tantur Ecumenical Research Institute in Jerusalem, the National Endowment for the Humanities, and the Templeton Foundation.
+He is author or editor of six books and over thirty-five articles and translations.
+He joined the UNCG faculty in 2005.

 - Thomas Aquinas and Karl Barth: Sacred Doctrine and the Natural Knowledge of God (Notre Dame, IN: University of Notre Dame Press, 1995).